 Most AI software development work involves:

 Custom workflow automation.
-Connecting AI capabilities to the tools your business already uses: your CRM, document storage, ticketing systems, databases.
+Connecting AI capabilities to the tools your business already uses: your CRM, document storage, ticketing systems, and databases.
 The AI component is often one part of a larger automation, not a standalone product.
 Our guide to custom AI solutions for business covers the architecture patterns in detail.

 Delivery Models: How Engagements Are Structured